Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to get into trouble or conflict, particularly with rules or authority.
-The phrase "run afoul" does not literally refer to running but uses "afoul" to describe figurative conflict, making it idiomatic.
+The idiom "run afoul" does not literally refer to running but uses "afoul" to describe figurative conflict, making it idiomatic.

 Origin: